Work in progress, this shrine should have the stylesheet different than Lankarta Project page.

 The big part of why I want this whole Lankarta app happen is that it could possible bring new life to that game for me, as the Network Map functionality could allow to create custom non-grid like regions where cities could be linked wheather or not they stick to each other.

-Is SimCity Societies and SimCtiy 2013 relevant
+Is SimCity Societies or SimCtiy 2013 relevant

 No.